Philip Jessup: Second Red Scare

 McCarthy's allegations severely damaged Jessup's reputation and career.

 Nonetheless, US President Harry S. Truman appointed Jessup as United States delegate to the United Nations in 1951.
 However, when the appointment came before the Senate, it was not approved, largely because of McCarthy's influence.
 Truman circumvented the Senate by assigning Jessup to the United Nations on an "interim appointment."

 Shortly after John F. Kennedy took office as president, the State Department approved the appointment of Jessup as U.S. candidate for the International Court of Justice, a post that did not need Senate confirmation.
 He served from 1961 to 1970.

 Upon returning from the Netherlands, Jessup took up a series of academic positions at the University of Georgia School of Law, Columbia University, and Wellesley College.

 Personal life and legacy

 In 1921, Jessup married Lois Walcott Kellogg.
 Jessup died on January 31, 1986, in Newtown, Pennsylvania.
 Jessup is the uncle of television writer Ted Jessup.

 Honors

+Jessup was elected to the American Academy of Arts and Sciences in 1932 and the American Philosophical Society in 1939.
 An international law moot court competition, the Philip C. Jessup International Law Moot Court Competition, is named in Jessup's honor.
 It is held annually in Washington D.C. and is attended by law students from around the world.